Nav-aggarwal09/PkgCloudStats/README.md

 3. Finally, run ```./main```

 ## Cmmnd Line Flag Options and Output
-You have 2 flag at your disposale:
+You have 2 flag at your disposal:
 1. -debug : if set to true, more specific log statements would be outputted.
 Default is false
 2. -config : Path set to json config file.
-Default set to "Pkgcloud-Counter-config.json" assumed to be in same directory as main.go
+Default set to "Pkgcloud-Counter-config.json" assumed to be in same directory as main.go.

 The number of downloads for each package will output to the console for each version shown respectivley.
 The number of installs will also output to console for each repo